 The fund currently invests around 74% in UK companies.
-The remainder invests in the US, Switzerland, Ireland and Germany.
+The remainder is currently invested in the US and Switzerland.
 The team won’t generally invest more than 30% of the fund overseas, and it will always have a significant focus on UK businesses.

-The fund’s diversified across a range of industries, although the manager tends to find lots of opportunities in consumer goods, healthcare and business software firms.
+The fund’s diversified across a range of industries, although the manager tends to find lots of opportunities in consumer goods, industrials and healthcare.
 The focus is on large and medium-sized companies, although the manager does have the flexibility to invest in higher-risk smaller companies too.

 The manager has the flexibility to invest in derivatives which, if used, adds risk.

-The company has grown over the years and now employs around 40 people, with a stable investment team of 14.
+The company employs around 40 people, with a stable investment team of 14.
 There is a core philosophy which runs through all Troy funds’ processes – a focus on sheltering investors’ money from the worst stock market conditions.
-Troy do not manage a large range of funds, instead sticking to a few key areas of strength.
+Troy does not manage a large range of funds, instead sticking to a few key areas of strength.

 The fund’s annual ongoing charge is 0.87%.
 This is a little higher than other equity income funds on the Wealth Shortlist and investors should be mindful this sets a higher hurdle for the manager to deliver positive returns.
 The HL annual platform charge of 0.45% also applies.